PlagueVRC/AssetOrganizer/README.md

 ## Contributing
 Please read and understand the existing asset type modules, and use one as a template.
 This is essential for predictable outcomes to happen.
 Once ready, make a pull request.

+## Donate
+You can find links on the right to donate if you like.